Code Review#

 Purpose of the review#

-The purpose of the code/system review is to analyse a change for its impact and to ensure that all concerned parties are made aware of changes that are required.
+The purpose of the Code Review is to analyse a change for its impact and to ensure that all concerned parties are made aware of changes that are required.

 Fundamentally this review is to ensure that the change is well thought-out and that no system aspects have been missed.
 The review should be an active one and should question anything that is poorly coded.